kkilobyte/ditch-cros/unenroll.md

-Update readme.md# Unenrollment for Chrome OS Devices Useful for ditching ChromeOS and using Full ROM, AltFw, or RW_Legacy methods.
+# Unenrollment for Chrome OS Devices
+Useful for ditching ChromeOS and using Full ROM, AltFw, or RW_Legacy methods.
 Remember!
 You can always use the Shim method for Linux without unenrollment!